dishantupreti-bot/dishantupreti/README.md

 ### 📂 Projects
 - 📈 Sales Data Analysis using Excel & SQL
 - 🦠 COVID-19 Data Analysis using Python
-- 📊 Power BI Dashboard for Business Insights
+- 📊 Power BI Dashboard for Business Insights.

 *(Projects will be uploaded soon)*